 The Time and Place of the Transfiguration

 ABSTRACT: This speculative article proposes that the Transfiguration of Jesus occurred on Mt.
-Nebo, Sunday, April 20, six days after Passover April 14, AD 32 about three weeks following the feeding of the 5000.
+Nebo, Sunday, April 20, six days after Passover April 14, A.D.
+32, about three weeks following the feeding of the 5000.
 Jesus fed the five thousand when Passover was “near.”
-Standard chronologies place the Transfiguration around the feast of Tabernacles six-months later, on or near Mt.
+Standard chronologies place the transfiguration around the feast of Tabernacles six-months later, on or near Mt.
 Hermon.
-Peter’s confession was on Passover and prefigured the identification of the Messiah for Crucifixion, and the Transfiguration prefigures the Resurrection.
+Peter’s confession identified the Messiah on Passover.
+It prefigured His crucifixion, and the transfiguration prefigured His resurrection.

 Copyright Ó 2001 Bruce Alan Killian. email bakillian at earthlink.net

 to index updated July 23, 2020 File: www.scripturescholar.com/EasterTransfiguration.pdf

 One can discern the approximate time of the transfiguration from the following information—In John 6:4, we are told, ‘the Jewish Passover feast was near.’
 This Passover was one year before Jesus’ final Passover.
 The author understands, “Passover was near” to mean that the month of Nisan/Abib was starting.
 Jesus that day fed 5000 men.
 That night Jesus spent in prayer then before dawn, he walked across the Sea of Galilee in a storm.
 The next day in Capernaum, Jesus declared that we must eat his body and drink his blood.
 Most who heard this message rejected it.